mircare/academic-kickstart/content/authors/admin/_index.md

 I am a deep learning Researcher at Bristol Myers Squibb in Seville, Spain.
 My research interests include protein structure prediction, molecular interactions, and omics applications more broadly.
 I am profoundly attracted to the potential of representation learning to interpret ever growing omics data and, thus, expand human knowledge.

-I focused on *Predicting Protein Structural Annotations by Deep and Shallow Learning* during my PhD with Dr. Gianluca Pollastri at University College Dublin, Ireland.
+During my PhD with Dr. Gianluca Pollastri, I focused on *Predicting Protein Structural Annotations by Deep and Shallow Learning* at University College Dublin, Ireland.
 I visited Dr. Pierre Baldi's lab at the University of California, Irvine in 2018.
 I hold a BSc in Informatics with highest honor from Università degli Studi di Catania, Italy.

-I am passionate about topics related to sustainability, a casual drummer, climber and cycler.
+Besides my research, I am also passionate about topics related to sustainability, a casual drummer, climber and cycler.